mageddo/dns-proxy-server/docs/content/2-features/docker-solving/_index.en.md

 nginx.docker.
 30	IN	A	172.23.0.3
 ```

+**Important**
+Be aware, when using docker-compose, specially with different docker-compose files you may have to lead with different
+[docker networks limitations][5].

+Related Reading

 [1]: {{%relref "2-configuration/_index.md" %}}#register-container-names
 [2]: {{%relref "2-configuration/_index.md" %}}#domain
 [3]: #container-name
 [4]: {{%relref "2-features/accessing-container-by-name/_index.md" %}}
+[5]: {{%relref "2-features/docker-different-networks-solving/_index.md" %}}